 On April 17, 2023, the Company entered into a bridge loan for working capital purposes, with various accredited investors, all of whom are pre-existing stockholders, in the aggregate principal amount of \$393,808 (the "April Bridge Financing").
-During the three months ended March 31, 2023, the Company received \$166,903 in Advances from certain participating investors.
+During the three and six months ended March 31, 2023 June 30, 2023, the Company received \$166,903 \$162,852 and \$389,757, respectively, in Advances from certain participating investors.
 Such Advances accrued interest at a rate of 8% per annum until close of the April Bridge Financing on April 17, 2023, for a total of \$1,870 in aggregate interest on all Advances.
 The April Bridge Financing consisted of senior secured convertible notes that had a maturity date of October 17, 2023.
 Such notes accrued interest on the unpaid principal amount at a rate of 8% per annum and automatically converted into shares of Common Stock at the IPO of shares of Common Stock at a 20% discount to the price per IPO Share.
-The senior secured convertible notes issued in the April Bridge Financing were secured by a security interest in all of our assets (including our patents and intellectual property licenses).
+The senior secured convertible notes issued in the April Bridge Financing were secured by a security interest in all of our the Company's assets (including our the Company's patents and intellectual property licenses).
 In connection with the April Bridge Financing, on April 17, 2023, the Company also entered into a securities purchase agreement with holders of the notes, pursuant to which the Company is required to file a registration statement within 180 calendar days after consummation of the IPO, providing for the resale of Common Stock received by holders of the notes upon conversion of such notes.